MetaMask/ocap-kernel/packages/shims/README.md

 # `@ocap/shims`

-Shims for ocap programming that we want to import statically, such as `lockdown` and `eventual-send`.
+Shims for ocap programming that we want to import without transforming, such as `lockdown` and `eventual-send`.

 ## Contributing